ayaseidemann/sudotwo-client/README.md

 ## Description

-Sudotwo! is two-player a cooperative sudoku game together!
+Sudotwo! is two-player a cooperative sudoku game site!
 A player is able to create their own game room or join an existing room, and edit the board collaboratively with another player.

 ## Installation